gcko/bootstrap/site/content/docs/5.0/getting-started/measured-style-guide.md

 ### Logo

-When referencing Measured, use our logo mark.
-Do not modify our logos in any way.
+When referencing Measured, use this logo mark.
+Do not modify the logos in any way.
 Do not use Measured's branding for your own open or closed source projects.

 <div class="bd-brand-item px-2 py-5 mb-3 bg-light rounded-lg">
   <img class="d-block img-fluid mx-auto" src="/docs/{{< param docs_version >}}/assets/brand/measured-m.svg" alt="Measured" width="100" height="100">